 In September 2015, World Leaders agreed Agenda 2030, an ambitious new agenda to end poverty, combat climate change and fight injustice and inequality over the next 15 years.
 It promises a better future for all.

-Agenda 2030 sets out 17 Sustainable Development Goals (SDGs) that governments have committed to achieving.
+Agenda 2030 sets out 17 Sustainable Development Goals (SDGs) (UN Website - open link in new tab) (open link in new tab) that governments have committed to achieving.
 These Goals cover a range of different topics – from ending poverty, improving health care, building more inclusive and sustainable cities and making sure that we reduce the impact of climate change.

 Including people with disabilities in the SDGs

 Of the 1 billion people with disabilities - 80% live in low and middle income countries.
 They are often excluded from healthcare, education, and employment opportunities and in turn are much more likely to live in poverty.